-Despite her initial assessment, she told him to stop to come by for a screen test on Sunday wearing a rugged tweed jacket with patches and a pipe.
+Despite her initial assessment, she told him to come by for a screen test on Sunday wearing a rugged tweed jacket with patches and a pipe.

-And with that, the lunch meet-up was over.
+And with that, the lunch meeting was over.

 The studio pushed back against casting Ford since he wasn’t in their roster, but Bette had her mind set.
 The challenge now was could Glenn look old?
 After all, he was eight years younger than Davis.

-As it just so happens, that a big life event helped immensely.
+Thankfully, a big life event helped immensely.
 The day before the screen test Ford’s wife, Eleanor Powell, went into labor with their first child.
-He went to the hospital with her where he stayed until the next day.
+He went to the hospital with her and stayed up until the next day.